kamranahmedse/design-patterns-for-humans/README.md

 😎 Observer
 --------
 Real world example
-> A good example would be the job seekers where they subscribe to some job posting site and they are notified whenever there is a no matching job opportunity.
+> A good example would be the job seekers where they subscribe to some job posting site and they are notified whenever there is a matching job opportunity.

 In plain words
 > Defines a dependency between objects so that whenever an object changes its state, all its dependents are notified.